Poisons and dangerous products for dogs

 How long does it take for a poisoned dog to die?

-There's no countdown: it all depends on the product, the amount and above all how quickly treatment starts.
-It's precisely because some poisons act in silence that we don't wait.
-At the slightest doubt, even with no symptoms, you call your vet or an animal poison centre straight away: acting early changes the outlook.
+There's no countdown: it all depends on the product, the amount, and above all how quickly your dog is seen by a vet.
+It's precisely because some poisons work in silence that you don't wait: at the slightest doubt, even with no symptoms, call your vet or an animal poison centre right away.
+Acting early changes everything.

-How can I tell if my dog has been poisoned?
+How do I know if my dog has been poisoned?

-Possible signs: vomiting, drooling, an unsteady walk, tremors, low spirits, abnormal gums, sometimes bleeding.
+The possible signs: vomiting, drooling, a staggering walk, tremors, listlessness, abnormal gums, sometimes bleeding.
 But they're often delayed.
-You don't have to make the diagnosis yourself: if you have a doubt, call and describe what he may have swallowed, the time and the estimated amount.
+It isn't for you to make the diagnosis: if you have a doubt, call and describe what he might have swallowed, the time and the estimated amount.

-Rat poison: my dog ate some, what should I do?
+Rat poison: my dog has eaten some, what do I do?

-Call your vet or an animal poison centre immediately, even if he seems fine: anticoagulant rodenticides can cause internal bleeding several days later, and treatment is all the more effective the earlier it starts.
-Take the packaging, the compound guides the follow-up.
+Call your vet or an animal poison centre immediately, even if he seems fine: anticoagulant rodenticides can make him bleed internally several days later, and the earlier you react, the more effective the care.
+Take the packaging with you: knowing the exact molecule changes the treatment.
 Don't make him vomit.

-Yes, it's an absolute emergency: ethylene glycol, sweet and tempting, attacks the kidneys very quickly and a small amount is enough.
-Head to the vet or the emergency clinic without waiting for a single symptom.
+Yes, this is an absolute emergency: ethylene glycol, sweet and appealing, attacks the kidneys very fast and a small amount is enough.
+Get to the vet or the emergency clinic without waiting for the slightest symptom.
 Every hour counts.

-My dog swallowed a human medicine, what should I do?
+My dog has swallowed a human medicine, what do I do?

 Should you make a poisoned dog vomit?

-What number should I call if my dog is poisoned?
+Which number do I call if my dog is poisoned?

 Your vet, the nearest emergency clinic, or an animal poison centre.
-In France, the CNITV (Lyon) and the CAPAE-Ouest (Nantes) answer animal toxicology questions.
-Note these numbers down in advance, off your phone, so you're not searching for them on the day.
+France has two animal poison centres, the CNITV and the CAPAE-Ouest.
+These are phone numbers: wherever you live, you can call them.
+Write these numbers down in advance, away from your phone, so you're not hunting for them on the day.